Alex-Laney/JuniorDesign2329/README.md

  - Added a new initial screen that works with the splash screen to provide a 'music box introduction'
  - Added information in the Help module pertaining to the Terms module
  - Added information in the Help module pertaining to the Works module
+ - Added a mute button to the settings screen
 ### Bug Fixes
 ### Known Issues
 ## Version 0.3.0